We welcome you to this new website representing the Hayward/Castro Valley, California branch of the American Association of University Women (AAUW).

 In principle and in practice, AAUW values and seeks a diverse membership.
 There shall be no barriers to full participation in this organization on the basis of gender, race, creed, age, sexual orientation, national origin or disability.

 Now more than ever, the American Association of University Women needs strength in numbers.
-With more than 100,000 members, 1,300 branches, and 550 college and university partners, AAUW uses its powerful voice on critical issues affecting women and girls.
+With more than 170,000 members and supporters, 1,000 branches, and 800 college and university partners, AAUW uses its powerful voice on critical issues affecting women and girls.

 The only requirement for membership in AAUW is that you have a AA degree or higher and are committed to promoting causes important to women.